three-horsemen/sftp/README.md

 1. Clone the repository as a folder called 'src/'.
 2. Create another folder in the same level called 'bin/'.
 3. Open a terminal and change directory to the 'bin/' folder.
-4. Execute the cmake command: `cmake ../src` (where 'src/' contains the CMakeLists.txt).
+4. Execute the cmake command: `cmake ../` (where '../' contains the CMakeLists.txt).
 This will create a MakeFile in the 'bin/' folder.
+(If cmake was directly installed, execute the command: `/opt/cmake/bin/cmake ../`)
 5. Execute the make command: `make`.
 This will generate the executables into the 'bin/' folder.